Pailin province: Clothing

 The Traditional clothes of Pailin are Longyi, also known as Sarong.
 The cloth is often sewn into a cylindrical shape.
 It is worn around the waist, running to the feet.
 It is held in place by folding fabric over, without a knot.
 It is also sometimes folded up to the knee for comfort.
 These traditional "longyi" have about 2 meters in length of a swan.
 The cloth is made of cotton and sometimes of silk.
-Kola men wear ankle-length patterns of checks, plaids, or stripes, "Longyi" in any kind of color.
+Kula men wear ankle-length patterns of checks, plaids, or stripes, "Longyi" in any kind of color.
 The Men always wear their white eingyi shirt, which has a mandarin collar, and sometimes also wear a traditional jacket called taik-pon over their eingy.
 It has white, grey, black, or terracotta colors.
 They put the gaung baung turban on their head and wear simple rubber or velvet slippers on their feet.

-For Kola women, calf-length longyi are available in solid colors, flower prints, and many kinds of designs.
+For Kula women, calf-length longyi are available in solid colors, flower prints, and many kinds of designs.
 They often have a red-based color, with partial stripes or very small checks similar to what Mon wear.
 They also often have horizontal or vertical stripes in the middle part.
 Royalty traditionally wore a long dress called "thin-dai" decorated with many threads.
 It was always worn by a lord's daughter and the king of the province's lady.
-The Women wear a beautiful blouse and a lovely shirt, which is known as an eingyi.
+The Women wear a blouse and shirt, which is known as an eingyi.
 The shirt is decorated with several colors and many pieces of silver.
 The shirt also has horizontal or vertical stripes in the middle part in a beautiful color.
-Kola women tie a traditional shawl on their eingyi, and they put the shawl on their shoulders.
-Women tie a lovely band on their head and wear beautiful flowers in their hair, allowing their hair to drop as a ponytail above their shoulders.
-They sometimes take a traditional umbrella made from bamboo with them.
-The footwear is simple slippers of leather or velvet called Hnyat-phanat.
+Kula women tie a traditional shawl on their eingyi and lay it on their shoulders.
+Women tie a band on their head and wear flowers in their hair in a ponytail.
+They sometimes carry a traditional umbrella made from bamboo.
+The footwear worn are simple slippers of leather or velvet called Hnyat-phanat.

-All of these costumes were shiny with bright colors during celebrations.
-The clothing is very similar to what is worn by the Shan in Burma.
+All of these costumes are usually shiny with bright colors and resembles the attire worn by the Shan in Burma.

-The houses in Pailin are built from wood, about 8 cm to 1 meter, with a wide door, and in the middle of the house, there are the hermitages of Buddha and another spirit house.
-The Kola People are fond of planting roses in front of their homes.
+Houses in Pailin are commonly built from wood, about 8 centimeters to 1 meter thick, with a wide entrance door.
+Usually in the middle of these houses is a small prayer area.
+Spirit houses are commonly placed outside believed to ward off evil spirits.
+The Kula often plant roses in front of their homes.

 Land mines

-Pailin and Cambodia, in general, were extensively mined during the three decades of war and remain home to numerous land mines and unexploded ordnance.
+Pailin and Cambodia, in general, was extensively mined during the three decades of war and remain home to numerous land mines and unexploded ordnance.
 People are cautioned to stay on marked roads.
-De-mining is ongoing with UN help, which brings in some of the few foreigners that the locals encounter.
+De-mining remains ongoing with UN help.